-We offer preparation to leaders in health informatics to meet the growing demand of highly prepared healthcare IT executive leaders in two ways 1) a Graduate Certificate and 2) a Master of Science in Health Informatics (MSHI).
-Entry in the MSHI can be through a variety of channels:
+We offer preparation to leaders in quality improvement and patient safety to meet the growing demand of transparent, highly efficient, excellent clinical care in two ways 1) a Graduate Certificate and 2) a Masters' of Science in Healthcare Quality and Safety.
+The Graduate Certificate is offered in two formats: blended and online.